johnb30/hermes/README.md

 ## Running

+Make sure you have docker installed first.
+Instructions for Ubuntu can be found [here](http://docs.docker.com/installation/ubuntulinux/) and for OS X (via boot2docker) [here](https://docs.docker.com/installation/mac/).
 Hermes requires docker-compose, which you can install via `sudo pip install -U docker-compose`.
-If you're on OS X be sure to set your environment variable correctly using: `(boot2docker shellinit)`.
+If you're on OS X be sure to set your environment variable correctly using:
+`(boot2docker shellinit)`.

 Then its as simple as `sudo docker-compose up`.
 You can pass it the `-d` flag to run it in the background.
 To test if the api is working you can use cURL: